 NICO MINDE BIO-DATA

-Dr Nicodemus Minde is a Senior Lecturer, Faculty of Arts and Social Sciences (International Relations Department) – Catholic University of Eastern Africa.
-He is also an adjuct faculty at the School of Humanities and Social Sciences at the United States International University – Africa.
-He has a PhD in in International Relations.
+He is an adjunct faculty member in the School of Humanities and Social Sciences at the United States International University – Africa.
+He has a PhD in International Relations.
 He has done research in areas around African International Relations, foreign policy, peace and conflict in the Horn of Africa region, China-Africa relations (Tanzania) and political parties and democratization in Africa.

 Career Profile